Optimizing Representation in Redistricting: Dual Bounds for Partitioning Problems with Non-Convex Objectives: Logarithmic Size Approximations for Single Ratio Objectives

-\paragraph{Ben-Tal \& Nemirovski + Vielma \& Nemhauser (BN-PWL)} We begin by considering the Ben-Tal \& Nemirovski LP approximation of the second order cone~\cite{Ben-Tal-Nemirovski}, an impressive result that enables the approximation of the second order cone with exponentially many linear inequalities (upon projection to the space of the original variables).
+Algorithm \ref{alg:BNFull} details a process for approximating the value of an increasing, single-ratio function (like our BR-Redistricting objective) at a given point in the domain.
+This scheme is heavily inspired by the Ben-Tal \& Nemirovski LP approximation of the second-order cone~\cite{Ben-Tal-Nemirovski}, an impressive result that enables the approximation of the second-order cone with exponentially many linear inequalities (upon projection to the space of the original variables).
 Further improvements to the approximation, using rational data of small sizes, can be found in~\cite{burak2021}.
-Our approach is related to that presented in~\cite{Dong-Luo-2018}, wherein we incorporate binary variables to gain additional insights.
+Our approach is related to that presented in~\cite{Dong-Luo-2018}, wherein binary variables are incorporated to gain additional insights.
+In particular, we use $\deltabm\in\{0,1\}^\numBreakpoints$ to keep track of the mirroring steps, which allows us to estimate the position of the initial point.

-The second order cone $L^2$ is defined as $\{(x_1, x_2, x_3) : \sqrt{x_1^2 + x_2^2} \leq x_3\}$, and generalizations to $L^k$ are presented in~\cite{Ben-Tal-Nemirovski}.
-However, our technique can be applied to higher orders.
-For the purpose of this presentation, we introduce the variable $\tilde \eta_j$, even though the original model did not have this variable.
-For any $\theta \in [0,2\pi]$, the following rotation matrix is defined: